jevoncochran/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It allows the developer to create components that can be used over and over again.
+The syntax is easy to work with because it's very similiar to HTML.

 - [ ] What does it mean to _think_ in react?

+It means to think in components and component hiearchies.
+Looking at page and pointing out the different components that make up that page.

 - [ ] Describe state.

+State is how you make data dynamic.

 - [ ] Describe props.

+Props allow you to pass data from parents to child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are what happens each and every time you render components.
+You can sync effects to state or prop changes using the useEffect hook.

 ## Project Set Up